-The share of women on boards among firms in the S&P/TSX Composite index was just 10.9% in 2011.
-This is considerably lower than the U.S. benchmark S&P500 index, which had a ratio of 15.8%.
-Canada was also an underperformer to tallies of firms on other international stock exchanges.
+CHART 2.
+DISTRIBUTION OF S&P/TSX COMPANIES BY NUMBER OF WOMEN ON BOARD which had a ratio of 15.8%.
+Canada was also an un- derperformer to tallies of firms on other international stock exchanges.
 To make matters worse, 43% of the firms on the S&P/TSX benchmark index did not have a single female board member.
 Another 28% had only one female board member (see Chart 2).
 Clearly, a small portion of companies are doing most of the heavy lifting where gender diversity is concerned.